NithinMukka/Warrior/README.md

 ![Game Screenshot](https://raw.githubusercontent.com/NithinMukka/Warrior/main/gameplay.png)

-*(Note: Ensure you have a `gameplay.png` screenshot in your repository for this image to display correctly.)*

 ## Features

 *   **Object-Oriented Design:** The world is built from a set of robust classes (`Game`, `Room`, `Player`, `Item`, `Connection`, `Enemy`, etc.) that manage their own state and behavior.